Drug information provided by: Merative, Micromedex®

 During the first 3 weeks you are using benzoyl peroxide, your skin may become irritated.
 Also, your acne may seem to get worse before it gets better.
-If your skin problem has not improved within 4 to 6 weeks, check with your health care professional.
+If your skin problem has not improved within 4 to 6 weeks, check with your doctor.

 Avoid using any other topical medicine on the same area within 1 hour before or after using benzoyl peroxide.
 Otherwise, benzoyl peroxide may not work properly.